-Since the TAP came into effect significant progress has been made in mitigating seabird bycatch.
-Night-setting of longlines and the use of bird scaring lines is now mandatory in high risk areas, and development and trialing of new mitigation measures has been undertaken over the last three years.
-A number of fisheries have recorded incidental catch rates well below the maximum permissible rate of 0.05 birds per 1000 hooks.
+Since the first TAP came into effect significant progress has been made in mitigating seabird bycatch.
+Night-setting of longlines and the use of bird scaring lines is now mandatory in high risk areas, and development and trialling of new mitigation measures has been undertaken over the last three years.
+A number of fisheries have recorded incidental catch rates well below the maximum permissible rate of 0.05 birds per 1000 hooks, including one fishery which has had zero bycatch for four years.
 However, for some pelagic fisheries it has become clear that another approach is needed to assist fisheries to achieve the target.
 The revised TAP, rather than prescribing mandatory mitigation measures as before, sets the performance indicators for each fishery and requires fishery managers and the fishing industry to adopt 'proven mitigation measures' to achieve this.
 Failure to achieve the performance indicator will require the adoption of a defined management response to reduce bycatch to the specified level, and ultimately closure of all or part of a fishery if revised management approaches are not successful.